Saturday, 28 December 2024

 Thinking questions.
 Feeling connects.
 Thought seeks answers.
 Feeling seeks meaning.
 And within meaning, there is richness of purpose.
 Its not just about existing; it’s about truly being.

-But, does feeling alone define existence?
-If so, where does that leave those who feel less—or feel differently?
-What about someone emotionally numb, struggling with mental health?
-Or someone who doesn’t feel empathy in the way we expect?
+If feeling defines our existence, where does that leave those who feel less—or feel differently?
+What about someone who is emotionally numb, struggling with mental health?
+Or someone who doesn’t feel sympathy or empathy in the way we expect?
 Are they any less alive?
 The truth is, existence doesn’t depend on whether we feel deeply or rarely.
 It’s more complex than that.

 For those of us born with empathy, who feel the world’s weight as if it’s our own—yes, it can be exhausting.
 It can hurt.
 Sometimes it becomes too much.
 But that same empathy is a superpower.
 It’s what helps us understand people when no one else does.
 It’s what drives us to make the world softer, kinder, better.